 Can copyrighted music be used on Facebook?

-How to avoid copyright infringement on Facebook
+How do you avoid copyright claims on Facebook?

-1- Read up on Facebook’s copyright policies
+1. Read up on Facebook’s copyright policies

 According to Facebook’s copyright FAQ, the only way to be 100% sure you aren’t violating someone else’s copyright is to post only content you made yourself.

 If you do want to use copyrighted music, then getting a license through a site like Lickd is the simplest and cheapest solution.

 We’ve made deals with some of the best record labels in the world to bring you the biggest hits from popular artists.
-Now you can finally recognizable music in your videos; without breaking the bank or spending hours getting a license.
-We thought it was silly that creators have to avoid using the music they love, just to be able to earn money from their content.
-It was time for change!
+Now you can finally use recognizable music in your videos; without breaking the bank or spending hours getting a license.
+We thought it was silly that creators have to avoid using the music they love just to be able to earn money from their content.
+It was time for a change!
 Learn more about Lickd by clicking the link.

-1. Use stock music libraries
+1. Use royalty-free and stock music libraries

 Stock music libraries have large stores of stock music created by aspiring musicians.
-The tracks in music libraries are often instrumental-only — no lyrics and you won’t find any of the hit songs you hear on the radio.
-While songs from stock music libraries would work for most videos, they don’t always have the power you need to take your videos to the next level.
+The tracks in music libraries are often instrumental-only — no lyrics, and you won’t find any of the hit songs you hear on the radio.
+While songs from stock music libraries would work well in some instances, they don’t have the power or ‘wow-factor’ you need to take your videos to the next level.

-2. License directly from copyright holders
+2. Get a license directly from the copyright holder

 If you want to do away with bland stock music, you could choose the perfect song and contact the copyright holder directly.
 However, finding the copyright owner is often an uphill battle.
 First, you’ll need to identify all the copyright owners.
 Because different people may own the song copyright and sound recording copyright — for example, a publisher and a record label — you may end up on a never-ending quest.
 Even if you do find the copyright holder, they may deny your request or ask for a monstrous sum in exchange for a license.

-3. License hit music with Lickd
+3. License the biggest trending tracks with Lickd

 To top it all off, it’s cheaper than you might think.
 Lickd uses a sliding scale based on your past videos’ views to provide you with a customized price.
 Basically, if you’re a smaller creator, you won’t have to pay as much as the big players!
 Sound fair?